-With Chinese comprising about 75% of Singapore’s population, it comes as no surprise to find Chinese cuisine in the epicenter of the Lion City’s food scene.
+With Chinese comprising about 75% of Singapore’s population, it comes as no surprise to find Chinese cuisine in the epicentre of the Lion City’s food scene.
 Food is an integral part of Chinese culture.
-It is the centerpiece of every important milestone among families and friends.
+It is the centrepiece of every important milestone among families and friends.
 Aside from sustenance, the Chinese attach symbolism to certain food and produce, mostly symbolizing harmony, prosperity, and good fortune.

-Hainanese chicken rice is one of few local dishes served in the menu of Singapore Airlines.
-It is also listed at number 45 on the World’s 50 most delicious foods complied by CNN Go in 2011.
+Hainanese chicken rice is one of few local dishes served on the menu of Singapore Airlines.
+It is also listed at number 45 on the World’s 50 most delicious foods compiled by CNN Go in 2011.

 Chicken rice can be found anywhere in Singapore, from hawker stalls, franchised outlets to restaurants.
 This tasty and reasonably priced food is one of the daily meal choices of locals and travelers.
 Herein the 5 best Chicken Rice in Singapore you should check out.